nellicus/upclick-gcp/README.md

 {"target":"www.clickhouse.com"}
 ```

-See the [](/commands/deploy-all-regions.sh) file for generating a new payload using different `target` value.
+See the [deploy-all-regions.sh](/commands/deploy-all-regions.sh) script for generating a new payload using different `target` value.

 So, in a new terminal, invoke the command: